In conjunction with the Luxembourg Logic & AI Summit

 • Mechanistic Interpretability of Causality in Large Language Models

-• Causal reasoning for coordination, cooperation, and communication among agents
+• LLMs for coordination, cooperation, and communication among agents

-• Challenges and opportunities for incorporating causal AI into MAS frameworks
+• Challenges and opportunities for incorporating XAI into MAS frameworks

-• Case studies and empirical evaluations of causal AI approaches in agents
+• Case studies and empirical evaluations of XAI approaches in agents

 • Generative AI as preprocessing for MAS